 Yellow diamond

-- Color variations: canary yellow, brownish-yellow, greenish-yellow, orange-yellow
+- Colour variations: canary yellow, brownish-yellow, greenish-yellow, orange-yellow

-- Color formation: The yellow color is caused by nitrogen present with the stone’s crystal structure.
-Usually, nitrogen atoms are replaced with carbon atoms which react with light to create a yellow color.
+- Colour formation: The yellow colour is caused by nitrogen present with the stone’s crystal structure.
+Usually, nitrogen atoms are replaced with carbon atoms which react with light to create a yellow colour.

 - Meaning: Known for increasing self-confidence, yellow diamonds boost creativity and clarity of thought.
 Yellow promotes joy, happiness and prosperity.